aliemteam/aliemcards/cards/abg-interpretation/card.md

 **Look at pH**: Whichever side of 7.4 the pH is on, the process that caused it to shift to that side is the primary abnormality

 **Calculate the anion gap**.
-If AG ≥ 20, there is a primary metabolic acidosis regardless of the pH or serum bicarbonate concentration
+If AG &ge; 20, there is a primary metabolic acidosis regardless of the pH or serum bicarbonate concentration

 **Calculate the excess anion gap** = total anion gap - 12 + measured bicarb